MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

     az provider register --namespace Microsoft.ContainerService
     ```

-### Install aks-preview CLI extension
+## Install aks-preview CLI extension

-The AKS preview feature command parameters are only available in the aks-preview CLI extension.
-You'll need to install the aks-preview CLI extension version 0.4.53 or higher to create an AKS cluster that uses spot node pools.
+The AKS spot node pool command parameters are only available in the aks-preview CLI extension.
+Without the extension installed, you can't use the preview features.

 You can run the following two commands to install or update the extension if already installed.